Habib Ben Romdhane: Career

 On 2 May 2016, Ben Romdhane was appointed as Al-Fayha's manager.
 He managed to lead Al-Fayha to the First Division title and their first-ever promotion to the Pro League.
 On 20 June 2017, Ben Romdhane was appointed as Al-Hazem's manager.
 He was sacked on 5 April 2018 just two matches before the end of the season.
 At the time of his sacking, Al-Hazem sat at third, level on points with second-placed Al-Tai.
 Al-Hazem were eventually promoted to the Pro League under the management of Abdulwahab Al-Harbi.
 On 3 July 2018, Ben Romdhane was named as manager of hometown club JS Kairouan.
 He left the club after 3 matches and joined Najran on 3 October 2018.
 On 19 June 2019, Ben Romdhane was appointed as Al-Ain's manager.
 He managed to lead the club to their first-ever promotion to the Pro League.

 On 24 September 2020, Ben Romdhane was appointed as Al-Fayha's manager following their relegation to the First Division.
 He managed to lead the club to promotion at the first time of asking.
 On 28 June 2021, Ben Romdhane was appointed Al-Wehda's manager.
 Ben Romdhane managed to get Al-Wehda promoted at the first time of asking.
 On 27 September 2022, Ben Romdhane was appointed as Al-Qadsiah's manager.
+On 17 April 2023, Ben Romdhane left the club by mutual consent.

+On 15 February 2025, Ben Romdhane was appointed as manager of Ohod.